Table of Contents

 There are two common causes of code 30 chargebacks: Mistakes made by the merchant or one of their associates, and friendly fraud from dissatisfied or malicious customers.

 This chargeback may occur due to merchant error (or merchant fraud), or because of errors or unreliability on the part of the merchant’s vendors or contractors who were hired to deliver the purchased goods or provide the purchased services.
 Ultimately, the merchant is responsible for making sure the cardholder gets what they paid for.
 When the merchant does not uphold their end of the sales agreement, this chargeback is legitimate.

 It should be noted that cardholders are supposed to work these issues out with the merchant before going to their bank and disputing the transaction.

 When errors or delivery mishaps mean that a cardholder isn’t receiving the benefits of their purchase, they should be able to go to the merchant and ask for a replacement or refund.
 Issuers are supposed to encourage their cardholders to contact the merchant first, but they do not always enforce this as a rule and may file this chargeback prematurely in cases where the merchant would have been happy to refund the customer directly, had they been given the chance.

 This chargeback is also widely used in friendly fraud—cardholders will engage in cyber-shoplifting by falsely claiming that they never received a product that they ordered.

-- Documentation proving that the cardholder or an authorized representative received the purchased goods or services at the time or location specified in the purchase agreement.
+- Documentation proving that the cardholder or an authorized representative received the purchased goods or services in accordance with the purchase agreement.